NetSPI/SQLC2/README.md

 SQLC2 is a PowerShell script for deploying and managing a command and control system that uses SQL Server as both the control server and the agent.

 # User Functions
-Below is a list of user functions for supporting the intended workflows.
+Below is a list of user functions that support the intended workflows.
 For more information check out the SQLC2 blog at https://blog.netspi.com/.

 |Function Name|Description |
 |:--------------------------------|:-----------|